dgabriel123/TW-samples/README.md

 ### Documentation

 This repo contains some of my documentation/tech writing samples.
-It is intended for practice and fun.
+It is intended for practice and for fun.